Skip to content

 group of volunteers putting their hands together in motivation

-Let’s face it—traditional fundraising methods can take ample time and effort, whether you’re asking for donations, selling goods door-to-door, or planning events.
+Let’s face it—planning fundraisers requires ample time and effort, whether you’re asking for donations, selling goods door-to-door, or planning events.
 Not to mention, you need active, engaged participants who are willing to put in the work for your fundraiser to be a success.

 Additionally, you need to fairly compensate participants for their time—without dipping too much into what you’re earning for your fundraiser.
-So, how do you offer fundraising rewards that motivate members to start and continue the work?
+So, how do you offer fundraising rewards that motivate members to support you with your fundraising strategy

 Join us as we explore six creative ways to reward and incentivize your supporters.